- Medical Abbreviations & Terms

 - HAPE: High altitude pulmonary edema

 - HPS: Hantavirus pulmonary syndrome.
-A type of contagious, infectious disease transmitted by rats infected with the virus.
+A type of contagious, infectious disease is transmitted by rats infected with the virus.

 - IBS: Irritable bowel syndrome (A medical disease that involves the gastrointestinal tract.)